Enspel: Transport

+The local bus lines 959 and 965 serve Enspel.

 South of the municipality runs Bundesstraße 255 leading from Montabaur to Herborn.

 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt).
-Enspel lies on the Oberwesterwaldbahn (railway) to Limburg and Au (Sieg).
-From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.
+Enspel lies on the Westerwald-Sieg-Bahn (RB90) of Hessische Landesbahn (HLB), section DreiLänderBahn Limburg and Au (Sieg).
+From the stations Siegen Hbf, Au (Sieg) and Limburg (Lahn), the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.

+Enspel is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), fare zone 439.

+Enspel is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.